 For fellowship parent announcements, instructions, stipend levels and deadlines, visit the NIH F Kiosk.

 NIGMS is a major supporter of predoctoral training through the Ruth L. Kirschstein National Research Service Award (NRSA) Institutional Predoctoral Training Grants.
 Graduate students appointed to NIGMS-funded training grants are typically supported for 1-2 years, during the first 3 years of their graduate research training.
 Therefore, NIGMS provides only a limited number of predoctoral fellowships to eligible individuals who seek advanced predoctoral research training in basic biomedical sciences relevant to the NIGMS mission.
-NIGMS predoctoral fellowships, which generally provide up to 3 years of support, promote fundamental, interdisciplinary and innovative research training and career development leading to independent scientists who are well prepared to address the nation's biomedical research needs.
+These fellowships, which generally provide up to 3 years of support, promote fundamental, interdisciplinary and innovative research training and career development leading to independent scientists who are well prepared to address the nation's biomedical research needs.

 An applicant for an NIGMS predoctoral fellowship should:

 - Demonstrate high academic performance in the biomedical sciences and research independence.

-- Have identified a research sponsor and a dissertation project that must be in basic biomedical sciences relevant to the NIGMS mission, and includes a novel approach to the problem and show strong training potential.
+- Have identified a research sponsor and a dissertation project that must be in basic biomedical sciences relevant to the NIGMS mission, and includes a novel approach to the problem and shows strong training potential.